evanyawilson/city-reccomendation/README.md

 ----------

 Thank you for your interest.
-Please feel free to reach out to me via LinkedIn: https://www.linkedin.com/in/evanya-wilson/
+Feel free to reach out to me via LinkedIn: https://www.linkedin.com/in/evanya-wilson/

 ### End